-- (e) Proportionate teaching assistantships (or research assistantships in lieu thereof) may be arranged and will be paid for on a pro rata basis, and will include positions limited with regard to hours and/or dollars by the terms of grants, scholarships and awards.
-Subject to such limitations, no proportionate teaching assistantship (or research assistantship in lieu thereof) shall be created for fewer than 32 hours, exclusive of hours allocated for training and orientation in accordance with Article 18 and the LOU re Training. - (f) The parties agree that all time spent holding office hours at times and duration assigned by the Employment Supervisor will be considered as work time. - 12.02 (a) An employee will normally work in the Department in which he/she they is are registered as a student, but may be required to work in another Department, provided that the assigned work is compatible with the duties set out in 12.03(b) below. - (b) Should an employee be offered at TA assignment in a Department that is not the Department that they are registered as a student and the employee does not wish to accept it, the Employer will consider an alternative bargaining unit assignment. - 12.03(a) (i) It is understood that the primary responsibility for planning and assigning a workload that does not exceed an average of 10 hours per week over an academic term lies with the Employer.
-This includes the responsibility of an employment supervisor the Employer to assign a workload that can reasonably be expected to be completed by a suitably qualified employee within the hours allotted by a suitably qualified employee. - (ii) The employment supervisor will notify an employee at least 5 business days in advance in those instances where the projected workload is likely to exceed a total of 20 hours in any particular week.
-Similarly, the employee has a responsibility to notify his/her their employment supervisor when he/she they becomes aware that the projected workload is likely to exceed a total of 20 hours in any particular week. - (b) (i) All assigned duties of an employee shall be included in the calculation of required hours.
+(e) Proportionate teaching assistantships (or research assistantships in lieu thereof) may be arranged and will be paid for on a pro rata basis, and will include positions limited with regard to hours and/or dollars by the terms of grants, scholarships and awards.
+Subject to such limitations, no proportionate teaching assistantship (or research assistantship in lieu thereof) shall be created for fewer than 32 hours, exclusive of hours allocated for training and orientation in accordance with Article 18 and the LOU re Training.

+- (f) The parties agree that all time spent holding office hours at times and duration assigned by the Employment Supervisor will be considered as work time. - 12.02 (a) An employee will normally work in the Department in which they are registered as a student, but may be required to work in another Department, provided that the assigned work is compatible with the duties set out in 12.03(b) below. - (b) Should an employee be offered at TA assignment in a Department that is not the Department that they are registered as a student and the employee does not wish to accept it, the Employer will consider an alternative bargaining unit assignment. - 12.03 (a) (i) It is understood that the primary responsibility for planning and assigning a workload that does not exceed an average of 10 hours per week over an academic term lies with the Employer.
+This includes the responsibility of the Employer to assign a workload that can reasonably be expected to be completed by a suitably qualified employee within the hours allotted.

+(ii) The employment supervisor will notify an employee at least 5 business days in advance in those instances where the projected workload is likely to exceed a total of 20 hours in any particular week.
+Similarly, the employee has a responsibility to notify their employment supervisor when they become aware that the projected workload is likely to exceed a total of 20 hours in any particular week.

+(b) (i) All assigned duties of an employee shall be included in the calculation of required hours.
 Such duties for employees may include, but are not limited to, the following: meeting with supervisors, preparation, teaching, demonstrating, class leadership, laboratory supervision, marking, student consultation (including, but not limited to, office hours, email, and online contact time), supervision of field trips, provision of other academic support and assistance, and training and orientation as noted in Article 18.
 In the case of research assistantships (in lieu of teaching assistantships), the assignments shall include assisting faculty members with research.
-Time spent on assigned duties must be within reasonable limits given the demands of the job and the Department. - (ii) Any training that is required by the employment supervisor solely for the conduct of a Teaching Assistant's employment duties and not contemplated by Article 18 will be included on the Hours of Work form. - (iii) The Hours of Work form shall include the nature of tasks and expectations of grading. - (c) To meet the responsibility outlined in Article 12.03(a)(i), a meeting between each employee, including both those in Classification 'A' and those in Classification 'B,' and his/her their employment supervisor Employment Supervisor must be held prior to within 5 business days of the commencement of the employee's duties in the applicable academic term.
-Time spent at this meeting shall be included in the Hours of Work form.
-At this meeting, the employment supervisor Employment Supervisor will describe the work to be done, giving details, including details about the nature, number, and scheduling of specific assignments and the estimated hours of work each will involve.
-The employee and supervisor Employment Supervisor will discuss this information, taking into account course enrolment, nature of assignments, and expectations for grading, in determining reasonable workload.
-Following this discussion, the Hours of Work form in Appendix "B" will be completed and signed by the employee and the Employment Supervisor.
+Time spent on assigned duties must be within reasonable limits given the demands of the job and the Department.

+(ii) Any training that is required by the employment supervisor solely for the conduct of a Teaching Assistant's employment duties and not contemplated by Article 18 will be included on the Hours of Work form.

+(iii) The Hours of Work form shall include the nature of tasks and expectations of grading.